What is researcher coaching?

 Newby, Alison “Let the coach take the strain – As winter’s tunnel looms, academics would do well not to retreat into lonely silos” (2018) https://www.timeshighereducation.com/opinion/let-coach-take-strain

-Our coaching is accredited by the CPD Standards Office.
+Our coaching has been accredited by the CPD Standards Office since 2018.
 This means our coaching hours can be used towards professional standards awards and charter status applications.
 Contact us to find out more.